salcode/force-all-comments-closed/README.md

 Force All Comments Closed
 =========================

 WordPress plugin to force all comments to be closed.
+This works by using the `comments_open` filter and setting it to false.
+Disabling the plugin will restore comments to their previous state.

 ## Problem